Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Conclusion

 \section{Conclusion}

-This tutorial covered the design, implementation, training, usage and evaluation of Bayesian Neural Networks.
-While the basic idea is simple, i.e., just training an artificial neural network with some probability distribution attached to its weights, the challenges implied, i.e., designing efficient algorithms to train or use a BNN, are still hard to address.
-This explains why BNNs are still scarce in practical applications.
-However, the potential applications of BNN are huge, and this paradigm offers a promising avenue to apply deep learning in areas where a system is not allowed to fail to generalize without emitting a warning.
-Moreover, there is more links than one could imagine a priori between traditional deep learning algorithms and the Bayesian paradigm, meaning that Bayesian methods, even if not applied directly, can help design new learning and regularization strategies.
+This tutorial covers the design, training and evaluation of BNNs.
+While their underlying principle is simple, \ie just training an ANN with some probability distribution attached to its weights, designing efficient algorithms remains very challenging.
+Nonetheless, the potential applications of BNNs are huge.
+In particular, BNNs constitute a promising paradigm allowing the application of deep learning in areas where a system is not allowed to fail to generalize without emitting a warning.
+Finally, Bayesian methods can help design new learning and regularization strategies.
+Thus, their relevance extends to traditional point estimate models.\\